gabro8a/STNs/README.md

 It is expected that the 2 or 3 STN models to merge (`.RData` files produced by the `creat.R` script) are located in a folder, and their file names start with the algorithm acronym followed by a '`_`'.
 For example, `ILS_`_,`GA_`_, `PSO_`, etc.

- The command requires  single argument:
+ The command requires a single argument:

 1. The name of the folder containing the input STN `RData` files created with the `create.R` script  [*Required*].